 Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

-A captivating journey into Nepal's ancient heritage.
+A fascinating journey into Nepal's ancient heritage.

 Bhaktapur Durbar Square an unparalleled historical site.
 It traditional Newari architecture, intricately carved wooden windows, and ornate temples.